 Single Support is period when only one foot is in contact with the ground.
 There are two periods of single support, right stance and left stance and

 In running there is a period when none of the foot is on the ground.
-It is called non support and this differentiates running from waling as non support does not occur in walking.
+It is called nonsupport and this differentiates running from walking as nonsupport does not occur in walking.

 Stride Length, Step and Cadence

 Stride length is the distance traveled in one stride i.e. between two consecutive heel strike of the same foot.
-Step is the period covered between heel strike of one foot to heel strike of opposite foot.
+The step is the period covered between heel strike of one foot to heel strike of opposite foot.

 Step length is the distance covered between heel strike of one limb and heel strike of the other limb.

-Cadence is number of steps taken per minute and varies with walking speed.
+Cadence is the number of steps taken per minute and varies with walking speed.

 Center of gravity is highest at mid-stance, lowest at heel strike and the movement in normal course is about 2 inches.

-Arms swing occurs in opposition of trunk rotation to control the amount of trunk rotation by providing counter-rotation
+Arms swing occurs in opposition to trunk rotation to control the amount of trunk rotation by providing counter-rotation

 Normal Gait Variations

-A child walks with wider base, faster cadence and shorter stride length.
-Initial contact with floor is with flat foot and knees remain mostly extended during stance phase.
+A child walks with a wider base, faster cadence, and shorter stride length.
+Initial contact with the floor is with a flat foot and knees remain mostly extended during the stance phase.